HimanchalChandra/GRIPTasks/README.md

 Task3:Exploratory Data Analysis -Retail
       To find weak areas and bussiness problems that can be derived by exploring the 'SampleSuperStore' dataset.

+Task 4: EDA on Global Terrorism
+        - as a security/defense analyst fint the hot zone of terrorim.
+        - To derive security issues and insights

 Task 6 : Prediction using Decision Tree Algorithm.
          To create decision tree classifier for 'iris' dataset.